White Plains Business LawyerRockland and Westchester County Litigation Attorney Pulling for You

 Whether you are concerned about a mechanic's lien, a partition action, a zoning ordinance, or an estate planning instrument, it is important to consult with an experienced attorney.
 At Klose & Associates, our team provides vigorous representation to people who need a real estate attorney or guidance in probate disputes, home improvement litigation, or land use and planning issues.
-We also serve clients in matters related to business planning and transactions, intellectual property, insurance coverage, insurance defense, personal injury litigation, and other disputes.
+We also serve clients in the White Plains area who need a business lawyer to guide them through matters related to business planning and transactions, intellectual property, insurance coverage, insurance defense, personal injury litigation, and other disputes.
 Rockland and Westchester County litigation lawyer Peter Klose takes the time to understand your situation and goals.
 He can explain the full range of options available to you, allowing you to make informed decisions with the benefit of his experienced counsel.Home Improvement Disputes and Mechanic’s Liens

 Our firm can protect your interests by drafting wills, powers of attorney, guardianship petitions, health care proxies, and other estate planning instruments.
 However, emotions may run high in families when assets are at stake, and it is unfortunately common for probate disputes to arise.
 We can handle these as well.
 A will contest is one type of probate dispute.
 A family member may seek to challenge the validity of a will on certain grounds, such as improper execution, undue influence, or lack of testamentary capacity.
 To prove that the testator (the person making the will) did not have the mental capacity to make a will, for example, the family member challenging the instrument’s validity will need to establish that the testator did not understand what they owned, who would naturally receive their property, or what the will said.Land Use and Planning